-Performance Center offers three levels of navigation throughout the UI.
+Embarcadero Performance Center offers three levels of navigation throughout the UI.
 The table below describes the various ways to navigate through the application:

-Navigation Description Menu Bar The menu bar provides the most comprehensive access into the Performance Center application.
-It includes seven menus that offer complete access to all Performance Center commands.
+Navigation Description Menu Bar The menu bar provides the most comprehensive access into the Embarcadero Performance Center application.
+It includes seven menus that offer complete access to all Embarcadero Performance Center commands.
 Shortcut Menus The shortcut menus let you quickly access the most frequently used commands for each component of the application.
 They also open the Expert Guides, which offer detailed information about statistics.
-Toolbar The toolbar offers basic functionality, where you can navigate through the performance category views, open the event log, select an Performance Center Server, and select a monitored datasource.
+Toolbar The toolbar offers basic functionality, it lets you navigate through the performance category views, open the event log, select an Embarcadero Performance Center Server, and select a monitored datasource.